Overv/VulkanTutorial/10_Multisampling.md

 }
 ```

-With only a few simple steps we created additional buffers and image views necessary for multsampling - it's now time to put it all together and see the results!
+We made it past the initial MSAA configuration, now we need to start using these new resources in our graphics pipeline, framebuffer, render pass and and see the results!

 ## Adding new attachments